 The student watches Did ancient Troy really exist? and then answers in-depth questions related to the video material.

-They continue to adopt new vocabulary related to ancient history by matching new words to create collocations (oral tradition, founding myth, bygone era, etc.).
+They continue to acquire new vocabulary related to ancient history by matching new words to create collocations (oral tradition, founding myth, bygone era, etc.).
 Next, they match these collocations with their meanings.

 Passive voice for historical events